SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Experiments

-\textbf{Implementation Details:} We utilized the \textit{mmsegmentation}~\cite{mmseg2020} codebase (Version 1.2.2) to train our model on eight A100 GPUs.
-We employed LVT, MiT-B0$\sim$5, and MSCAN as the backbone networks, while the decoder was an independently designed novel module to ensure a fair comparison.
-Throughout the training process, we applied common data augmentation techniques, including random horizontal flipping, random scaling with ratios ranging from 0.5 to 2.0, and random cropping to a size of $512 \times 512$ for the ADE20K, COCO-Stuff 164K, and PASCAL VOC2012 datasets, and $1024 \times 1024$ for Cityscapes.
-We used the AdamW optimizer to train the models for 160K iterations.
-For the ADE20K, COCO-Stuff 164K, and PASCAL VOC2012 datasets, the batch size was set to 16, while for Cityscapes, it was set to 8.
-The learning rate was initialized at 6e-5, and a polynomial learning rate decay schedule with a factor of 1.0 was applied.
-We presented all of our primary semantic segmentation results using mean Intersection over Union (mIoU) in the single-scale inference setup.
+Unless otherwise specified, all models are trained using the AdamW optimizer with an initial learning rate of 6e$-$5 for 160K iterations, following a polynomial learning rate decay schedule.
+We utilized the \textit{mmsegmentation}~\cite{mmseg2020} codebase (Version 1.2.2) to train our model on eight NVIDIA A100 GPUs.
+In our experiments, we employed LVT, MiT-B0$\sim$5, and MSCAN as backbone networks, while keeping the encoder unchanged to ensure fair comparisons across different methods.
+Standard data augmentation strategies were applied, including random horizontal flipping, random scaling with ratios ranging from 0.5 to 2.0, and random cropping to $512 \times 512$ for ADE20K~\cite{zhou2017scene}, COCO-Stuff 164k~\cite{caesar2018coco}, and Pascal VOC2012~\cite{hoiem2009pascal}, and $1024 \times 1024$ for Cityscapes~\cite{cordts2016cityscapes}.
+The batch size was set to 16 for ADE20K, COCO-Stuff 164k, and Pascal VOC2012, and 8 for Cityscapes.
+All results are reported using single-scale inference, and performance is evaluated using mean Intersection over Union (mIoU).